nus-cs2103-AY2122S2/tp/docs/team/jetrz.md

     * Functionality: Allows user to sort and display their client list by the priority level of their tags.
     * Justification: Makes it easy for the user to view which clients should be prioritised.
     * `TagPriorityComparator` class to compare `Persons` and their tag priority level, for facilitation of this command.
-    * Method in `Model` to sort client list with a given comparator.
     * Testing for all relevant classes.

+* **Enhancements to existing features**:
+    * Enhanced the current `ModelManager` with a method to sort its client list with a given comparator.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=jetrz&breakdown=true&sort=groupTitle&sortWithin=title&since=2022-02-18&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)